graphile/graphile.github.io/src/pages/news/index.md

 <div class='text-center col-xs-12 col-md-9 col-lg-7'>
 <div class='hero-block'>

-## PostGraphile 4.5 - Explain feature
+## PostGraphile 4.5 - explain feature
 _2019-11-24_

 Version 4.5 is here, and with it comes an enhanced Graph*i*QL with a query explain feature.